Great to see you in class!

 So you can easily think of placing your bet on a Hubspot kind of strategy, where you produce more content / vs/ producing more cold calls.

-Alright, a lot of people produce a lot of content.
+A lot of people produce a lot of content.
 The problem is that most of them don’t generate leads.
 And then: there’s no process in place for turning those leads into actual customers.

 Understanding the Purpose of the Marketing Department And How This Will Change the Way You See Your Business For Years to Come.